a-r-d/a-r-d.github.io/_posts/2017-04-16-introducing-submittal-extractor.markdown

 ## The Productized Service Offering

-Unfortunately the extraction process still takes some human touch in that a user has to inspect the format of the document and choose the appropriate pattern matching parameters.
+Unfortunately, the extraction process still takes some human touch in that a user has to inspect the format of the document and choose the appropriate pattern matching parameters.
 I have not yet come up with a foolproof way to detect the format and automate this process.
 It only takes _me_ a few minutes to do, but I didn't want to expose this burdensome process to the user.

 Given that issue, I decided to offer a productized service: the customer submits a document, then I run it through the system and provide the result for a flat rate fee.
 Otherwise, each customer would need to be trained in how to use the software and if they did not choose the appropriate parameters they would possibly not be happy with the result (which would also be bad).

 Originally I built the application with a user login system thinking that users would purchase a subscription and login then perform their own extractions, but for now I have decided to focus on offering the a-la-carte document at a time service version.

+By the way [here is a link to the site](http://submittalextractor.com) for Submittal Extractor.
+You can see both the Productized Service offering, and the "Request Demo" or "Request Quote" for the enterprise style subscription product.

 ## More on the User Interface